jedota/Style-Transfer-PS600/README.md

 - For Conda users, you can create a new Conda environment using conda env create -f environment.yml.

 # Pre-trained models
+-All the models were trained 300 epochs.
+-The models shared are the latest.
+-Available from 1 to 300. (if you'd like to look for the best from 300 models, please feel free to email contact).
   - Downloading (Soon)
+    * cycleps600-resnet9v1
+    * cycleps600-resnet6v1
   - Paper under revision process.

 # Generate your own PS600 images: